 In Study 3, conducted in the outpatient setting, Methylphenidate Transdermal System or placebo was blindly administered in a flexible-dose design using doses of 10, 15, 20, and 30 mg / 9 hours during a 5-week dose-optimization phase, followed by a 2-week maintenance period using the optimal transdermal system dose for each patient.
 Symptoms of ADHD were evaluated using the ADHD-Rating Scale (RS)-IV.
 Methylphenidate Transdermal System was statistically significantly superior to placebo as measured by the mean change from baseline in the ADHD-RS-IV total score.

-Methylphenidate Transdermal System is supplied in a sealed tray or outer pouch containing 30 individually pouched transdermal systems.
+Methylphenidate Transdermal System is supplied in a sealed tray containing 30 individually pouched transdermal systems.
 See the chart below for information regarding available strengths.

 *Nominal in vivo delivery rate per hour in children and adolescents when applied to the hip, based on a 9-hour wear period. **Methylphenidate content in each transdermal system. |